wehlutyk/thesis/content/3-gistr-4-results.md

 ### Lexical feature makeup

-\todo{There is space for improvement in this last discussion}
+\todo{There is space for improvement in this last discussion.
+- detailed correspondence with BCP graphs
+- comparison of appearance and targeting susceptibilities, which is what really counts (not absolute values)
+- relate replacement convergence points to branch evolution limits
+- branch evolution at fixed content length is stronger for longer utterances, i.e. it's more necessary to simplify}

 We finally descend to the lower level of lexical word features to characterise the words involved in insertions, deletions and replacements.
 In doing so we also aim to validate the results of the previous chapter.